esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 There's an ancient teaching that flips this whole performance thing on its head:

-> "Blessed are the poor in spirit...
-Blessed are those who mourn...
-Blessed are the meek...
-Blessed are those who hunger and thirst for righteousness..."
+> "God blesses those who are poor and realize their need for him...
+God blesses those who mourn...
+God blesses those who are humble...
+God blesses those who hunger and thirst for justice..."
 >
-> — Matthew 5:3-6 (The Message)
+> — Matthew 5:3-6 (NLT)

 Translation: blessed are the spiritually bankrupt, the honest grievers, the powerless, the desperate.